Folic acid and pregnancy: when to take it and what dosage?

 In adults generally, folic acid deficiency can lead to fatigue, weakness, digestive disorders, skin problems, as well as an increased risk of cardiovascular disease and certain cancers.

-It's therefore essential to ensure that you get enough vitamin B9 from your diet, and to remember to take supplements in case of deficiency in adults, and almost systematically when you want to have a baby!
+It is therefore essential to ensure that you get enough vitamin B9 from your diet, and to consider taking supplements in case of deficiency in adults, and almost systematically when you want to have a baby!

 When should I start taking folic acid?

-It's a good idea to start taking them as soon as the baby trials begin, to give lthe body time to build up an adequate supply, but also because the baby's brain starts to grow during the first weeks of pregnancy.
+It's a good idea to start taking folic acid as soon as you start trying for a baby, to give your body time to build up an adequate supply, but also because your baby's brain starts growing during the first few weeks of pregnancy.
 And often even before a woman knows she's pregnant!

 How long does folic acid supplementation last?

-Folic acid intake can s'extend to the end of the first trimester of pregnancy, i.e. to around week 12 of pregnancy.
+Folic acid can be taken right up to the end of the first trimester of pregnancy, i.e. up to around week 12.

-Why is this so?
-As explained above, because the fetal neural tube develops very early in pregnancy .
+Why is this?
+As explained above, because the neural tube of the fetus develops very early in pregnancy .
 It's therefore important to start taking it even before conception, as this vitamin plays an important role in the development of the baby's neural tube.

 In all cases, discuss the matter with your doctor, as every woman is different.
-The intake of this vitamin may be prolonged in cases of vitamin malabsorption or certain pathologies.
+In cases of vitamin malabsorption or certain pathologies, folic acid intake can be prolonged.

 What is the recommended dose of folic acid during pregnancy?

-Pregnant women are advised to take a dose of 400 micrograms a day (i.e. 0.4 mg), preferably as soon as the desire to become pregnant is felt (and the baby trials begin!), until the end of the first trimester.
+Pregnant women are advised to take a dose of 400 micrograms per day (i.e. 0.4 mg), preferably as soon as they feel the desire to become pregnant (and start trying for a baby!), until the end of the first trimester.

 For your information, supplementation is also prescribed for people with certain intestinal absorption disorders or who are taking certain medications that interfere with vitamin absorption.